PhilipCoder/WillCore.UI/WillCore.Server/codeGenerator/fileCreation/README.md

 Files that are aggregated in the explorer view like the files of a view, will be aggregated by linking the registered plugin files in the project.json file to the plugin's config.json.

+___
+>### The create model
+___

+The create model is the model for the modal to create a file.
+This model defines the inputs that is displayed on the create modal.
+The model is created by a modelFactory class in the plugin directory.
+A method "createModel" will be called on the factory class that will return the model.
+It takes two parameters projectFile and wwwRootPath.

+The model should be an object containing the collection that will be submitted to the link function and a function that will create the elements.